OpenCatalogi/.github/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: A feature request that has been aproved and made it to the roadmap
+about: A feature request that has been approved and made it to the roadmap
 title: ''
 labels: ''
 assignees: ''

 ---

 **Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Please describe** A clear and concise description of what the problem is.
+E.g, I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.